Jul 31, 2020

 6. It makes Data Parameterization possible.

 TestNG Framework Features: TestNG contains many powerful features and it is quite easy to use.
-Let’s see what all new features are supported in the new testing framework:
+Let’s see what all new features are supported in the new testing framework:# There is full support for parameters.

 # It supports the testing of dependent methods.